 The core competencies assessment is a pass/fail measurement of skills that all students must possess to successfully complete the course.
-It will be administered toward at the end of our spring 2019 semester (in February).
+This assessment will be administered on a date and time TBD during the week of February 24, 2020 (the week immediately preceding Spring Break).
+Students will have two hours to complete the exam.
 The results of this assessment will not be incorporated into your final grade.
 However, you must successfully pass this assessment to receive credit for the course.
-The assessment may be retaken if necessary.
-More information about the Core Competencies Assessment will be provided next semester.

-The core competencies assessment tests the following eight (8) core competencies:
+The core competencies assessment tests the following nine (9) core competencies:

-- 1. Demonstrate the ability to interpret contemporary legal citations (the ability to identify a citation and its jurisdiction). - 2.
-Given a legal citation to contemporary U.S. statutes and case law, demonstrate the ability to find the full text of the case or statute. - 3.
-Given a statute, demonstrate the ability to use annotated statutes to find cases interpreting the statute. - 4.
-Given a case, demonstrate the ability to determine whether a holding in a specific case is still good law. - 5.
-Given a legal topic, demonstrate the ability to identify secondary sources that would prove valuable in researching that topic. - 6.
-Using the Topic & Key Number and Headnote systems, demonstrate the ability to search for a case in a specific jurisdiction. - 7.
-Demonstrate the ability to create a research plan. - 8.
-Demonstrate the ability to find dockets, briefs, complaints, etc. - 9.
-Demonstrate knowledge of legal information finding tools and methods (e.g., terms and connectors searching, natural language searching, indexes, annotations, and legal classification systems such as headnotes), and the ability to identify their strengths and weaknesses.
+- 1. The ability to interpret contemporary legal citations (the ability to identify a citation and its jurisdiction). - 2.
+Given a legal citation to contemporary U.S. statutes and case law, the ability to find the full text of the case or statute. - 3.
+Given a statute, the ability to use annotated statutes to find cases interpreting the statute. - 4.
+Given a case, the ability to determine whether a holding in a specific case is still good law. - 5.
+Given a legal topic, the ability to identify secondary sources that would prove valuable in researching that topic. - 6.
+Using the Topic & Key Number and Headnote systems, the ability to search for a case in a specific jurisdiction. - 7.
+The ability to create a research plan. - 8.
+The ability to find dockets, briefs, complaints, etc. and - 9.
+Knowledge of legal information finding tools and methods (e.g., terms and connectors searching, natural language searching, indexes, annotations, and legal classification systems such as headnotes), and the ability to identify their strengths and weaknesses.